ponkila/HomestakerOS/docs/workflow.md

 nix eval --json github:ponkila/nixobolus#exports.homestakeros | jq -r '.[]'
 ```

-The resulting data is saved as `schema.json`.
+The resulting data is saved at `webui/public/schema.json`.

 ### 2. Update JSON Files

-Next, the `update-json.sh` script will be executed.
+Next, the `update-json` script will be executed.
 If there are already configured hosts before initializing the web server, this script retrieves the hostnames of those hosts and obtains a JSON-formatted version of the configurations for each of them.
 All of this data is saved under the `webui/public/nixosConfigurations` directory.

 Here is how the script retrieves the hostnames using the `attrNames` built-in function: